Kharshedji Rustomji Cama: Influence

 From 1861 Cama taught Avestan and Pahlavi in his home, with methods drawing on European philology.
 His students included Sheriarji Dadabhai Bharucha, whom he taught Pahlavi.
 He was an early influence on Jivanji Jamshedji Modi, later his biographer.

 Interested in calendar reform, Cama published on the Zoroastrian calendar in the 1860s.
 He contested the accepted date of the arrival of Parsis in India, setting it at 936, against the date then received (Dastur Kamdin) of 716.
 In the 1870s he went on to speculate more broadly on religion, encompassing Mithraism and freemasonry in his interests, and addressing those outside the Parsi community.

 Legacy

-The K. R. Cama Institute was established in 1916 to perpetuate his memory, following meetings at which the British administration, Parsi reformers, businessmen, and Wilson College were represented.
+The K. R. Cama Oriental Institute was established in 1916 to perpetuate his memory, following meetings at which the British administration, Parsi reformers, businessmen, and Wilson College were represented.
 The Hindu merchant Damodhardas Gordhandas Sukhadwala offered financial support for an institute, which was inaugurated by Lord Willingdon.
 Initially it was housed at the Sukhadwala building in Hornby Street.
 From 1936 it had its own premises, at 136 Apollo Street, Fort, Bombay.
 It publishes books and a journal.
 From an initial library consisting of works from Cama's personal collection, it has assembled a research library for orientalists.